kiwizencode/udacity-react-native/README.md

     │   ├── Header.js # react component that render the header section of the main page.
     │   ├── NoMatch.css # Styles for No Match component.
     │   └── NoMatch.js # react component that render a page when encounter 404 page in the app.
-    ├── containers # components that incorporate redux store data state and dispatch function with some of the react components.
-    │   ├── FilterCategory.js # This add redux data state or dispatch function to Category component.
-This perform some action when user select a categoryb (in CategorySelector.js)
-    │   ├── Main.js # This add redux store data or dispatch function to MainSection component.
-It's basically perform sort operation on the list of post based on user selection (in SortPostSelector.js) and store the result ina varianble called sorted_posts.
-    │   └── Readable.js # This add redux store data or dispatch function to App (root) component.
-It define most of the redux store state as well as functions required in the whole application.
-    ├── reducers # components that specify how the application's state changes in response to actions sent to the store.
-    │   ├── categories.js # reducers for categories.
-    │   ├── category.js # reducers for action when user select a category (in CategorySelector.js).
-It also change for any change in url and update the state of the category based on the change in url.
-    │   ├── comments.js # reducers for (post) comment.
-    │   ├── index.js # main file that exports all reducers ( including redux router reducer).
-    │   ├── posts.js # reducers for posts.
-    │   └── sort_post # reducers for sorting of posts.

     ├── utils # java script that perform general function in the application.
     │   ├── constant_helper.js # define constant used in the application.
     │   ├── db_api_helper.js # define functions to perform web api to the backend server.